finos/datahelix/docs/DataTypes.md

 ### DateTime granularity

-DateTimes currently have granularities derived from the size of their range.
+DateTimes currently have a granularity of 1 millisecond.
 Future work ([#141](https://github.com/ScottLogic/datahelix/issues/141)) will make this configurable.